tilezen/joerd/docs/formats.md

 See the [SRTM](https://lpdaac.usgs.gov/sites/default/files/public/measures/docs/NASA_SRTM_V3.pdf) guide for exact format specifications, which are summarized below:

 * The DEM is provided as 16-bit signed integer data in a simple binary raster.
 There are no header or trailer bytes embedded in the file.
-The data are stored in row major order (all the data for row 1, followed by all the data for row 2, etc.).
+The data are stored in row major order (all the data for row 1, followed by all the data for row 2, and so on).

+* Tiles are compressed in a gzip format and have a '.hgt.gz' type extension.

 * All elevations are in meters referenced to the WGS84/EGM96 geoid as documented by the  [National Geospatial Agency](http://earth-info.nga.mil/GandG/wgs84/gravitymod/egm96/egm96.html).